go-to-k/cls3/README.md

 ### Bucket deletion option

-Initially, the tool was intended to "empty the bucket", but since I was going to go through the trouble, I also added an option (`-f|--force`) to **"delete the bucket as well"**.
+Initially, the tool was intended to "empty the bucket", but since I was going to go through the trouble, I also added an option (`-f|--force`) to "delete the bucket as well".

 ### Search for bucket names and delete multiple buckets